futape/gustav/Public-API:-Gustav.md

 Get matching [source files](Source-files).

 Creates and returns an array of matching source files' paths.
-By default [disabled source files](Disabled-source-files) are ignored and are not included in the returned array.
+By default [disabled source files](Disabled-source-files) and source files located in a directory called `__hidden` or in one of its subdirectories are ignored and are not included in the returned array.

 <dl>
     <dt><code>$src_directory</code></dt>